Mark McGrath, IS Director Ascent

-Using RFgen, developers directly embed the ERP system's business rules as objects in the RFgen application.
+Using RFgen, developers directly embed the ERP system’s business rules as objects in the RFgen application.
 The ERP system interacts directly with the embedded business objects eliminating the need for additional logic on the ERP system itself.
-A collection of pre-written JD Edwards open source transaction sets further simplify development and deployment providing developers a starting point for data collection functions.
-"Developers are very abundant," McGrath said.
-"We don't do a lot of specialized programming now, but in the future, we can take advantage of RFgen for our own internal development."
+A collection of pre-written JD Edwards open-source transaction sets further simplifies development and deployment providing developers a starting point for data collection functions.
+“Developers are very abundant,” McGrath said.
+“We don’t do a lot of specialized programming now, but in the future, we can take advantage of RFgen for our own internal development.”

 RFgen supports 24/7 data collection operation.
 If the system goes down, local validation tables and RFgen’s transaction management server, allow users to continue working by validating and queuing transactions for batch processing on the ERP system when it comes back online.

 For the implementation, McGrath relied on RFgen developers to provide the programming manpower.
 RFgen offers professional services for a service fee as a standard offering with the software.
 The client specifies the processes needed then the engineers supply the code.
 Engineers can dial into the client development environment, update code and trigger testing as needed.

 Because half the implementation schedule was used to find a vendor, the RFgen software developers only actually had a month to get the job done.
-"We were scheduled to go online on a Monday and after several rounds of testing the final code came to us Saturday, two days prior.
+“We were scheduled to go online on a Monday and after several rounds of testing the final code came to us Saturday, two days prior.
 We made our deadline.
-RFgen developers worked nights and on the weekend to insure that we did," McGrath said.
+RFgen developers worked nights and on the weekend to ensure that we did,” McGrath said.